slarse/slarse.github.io/content/blog/Testing/essential_pytest_2.md

 tests with `pytest` already.

-In this second part, we'll take a look at the `-k` and `-m` options to control the which tests in the test suite are executed.
+In this second part, we'll take a look at the `-k` and `-m` options to control which tests in the test suite are executed.

 ## The test suite
 In this article, we'll use the test suite from [the first